ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/patterns/template.md

 We suggest deploying your dummy app to GitHub Pages, as it's a simple place available to every GitHub project to host your documentation site.
 Once you have this set up, you can even automate deployment as part of your Travis CI builds.

-For more details, see the {{link-to 'Deploying' 'docs.deploying'}} section of the guides.
+For more details, see the {{docs-link 'Deploying' 'docs.deploying'}} section of the guides.

 ## Miscellaneous